 Research priorities in aquaculture reflect our need to support the rapidly growing population of life on Earth.
 Much of this focus is to ensure that fish and other aquatic life are cultured from environments free from microbial colonisation so that the food supply chain to human populations is safe.

-In order to exploit bacteriophage therapy effectively, our understanding of phage biology is critical.
+To exploit bacteriophage therapy effectively, our understanding of phage biology is critical.
 Raising collaboration between leading industry and academic stakeholders, alongside investment into the research priorities of aquaculture like phage therapy, will help drive forward a safe and environmentally friendly marine food supply system.

 Bacteriophages are the most abundant entities on the planet.
 With this in mind, the potential of using phage therapy as a disease management strategy across aquatic livelihood and beyond is infinite.
 In today’s landscape, the use of bacteriophages in modern biotechnology is well-recognised, particularly for gaining control over environmental stability.
 With a focus on aquatic environments, this blog shows just how vital the exploitation of microbial species can be in providing the safe regulation of leading production systems like aquaculture, and ensuring that disease outbreaks are prevented before escalation.